ScooloV/bbpedia/docs/death_zone/fabulous_freebooters.md

 applause from the stands becoming a mainstay of game

-HACKSPIT
-QUILLCHEWER'S FUN FACTS *Vizgrak Pigzit still holds the record for Most Offcialsls Killed in One Game.
-Retch Gutheave of Da Green Machine made a good efforrt in 2491, but was hampered by his insistence on trying to eat them all!*

 day entertainment and a universally accepted element of fan interaction.
 But it is not only the coaches that feel the